asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

   description: Simple example with a replier that replies to the request.

 channels:
-  //Same as for the requester
+  // Same as for the requester

 operations:
   pongReply: